By: Megan Couvillion, MD, MS, FAAD.

 5. Can/should I still see a dermatologist while pregnant?

-I hope this blog has helped you realize that yes, it is safe and often helpful to see a dermatologist while pregnant, whether dealing with a new skin problem, or worsening of an existing skin problem.
+I hope this blog has helped you realize that yes, it is safe and often helpful to see a board-certified dermatologist while pregnant, whether dealing with a new skin problem, or worsening of an existing skin problem.
 Your dermatologist will work with you to choose a safe and effective treatment plan for the duration of your pregnancy, and also can develop a future plan of action for any additional treatments once your baby has arrived.
+For more information, give our Houston location a call at (713) 850-0240.

 About Megan Couvillion, M.D.